 Once the safety side of things are covered you'll need to move on to what materials you will need to actually dry and clean the effected area.
 Though no two restoration or cleanup jobs are the same, there are several basic items you should have on hand.

 - If you have standing water, you will almost always need a submersible pump to remove the water from the room or area.
-For smaller jobs, a throwaway mop and bucket will work without great additional expense.
+For smaller jobs, a throwaway mop and bucket will work without much additional expense.

-- A restoration dehumidifier is essential.
+- A water damage restoration dehumidifier is essential.
 Often these models have an integrated condensate pump to push the water to a nearby drain or out and away from the home or structure.
 Many restoration professionals use either Ebac dehumidifiers or Dri-Eaz dehumidifiers, and both are excellent models to consider for your own restoration job.

 - While drying the area, an air mover is also handy to have.
 These basically act as industrial strength fans to which you can attach ducting to push moist air away from the drying area or you can use it by itself to keep air circulating.

-- To help keep potential airborne contaminants contained, we recommend anindustrial air purifier.
+- To help keep potential airborne contaminants contained, we recommend an industrial air purifier.
 If your job is a smaller one, this may not be necessary.

 - Smaller items you will need include, rags, buckets, sponges, plenty of garbage bags and cleaners/disinfectants.
-Take care in choosing your cleaning products and try to focus on non-toxic cleaners and be sure to have a mold cleaner on hand.
+Take care in choosing your cleaning products and try to focus on non-toxic cleaners and be sure to have a disinfectant mold cleaner on hand.

 Cleaning Up the Water Damage